 The sanitary authorities and plenty of clinical studies have confirmed the benefits of omega 3 to reduce cardiovascular diseases.

 Myocardial infarction is the main cause of death in industrialized countries.
 Recent clinical studies have shown that omega 3 fatty acids protect the proper functioning of the heart at many levels, both to prevent the development of cardiovascular diseases, as well as for the treatment and recovery of this type of pathologies:

-- They reduce the lipid levels in the blood
+- Reducing the blood lipid levels

-- They reduce the level of inflammation in the body
+- Relieving the inflammation in the body

-- They lower the blood pressure
+- Lowering the blood pressure